lillianmbrown/ai-portfolio/README.md

 ## About Me

-I'm a product leader with a background in SaaS, systems design, and mission-driven tech.
-My work blends innovation with human context, and I’m especially interested in building AI tools that don’t leave users behind.
+I'm a product leader with a track record in SaaS, systems design, and mission-driven organizations.
+My work blends innovation with human context, and I’m especially interested in building AI tools that empower the people who use them, while staying mindful of how easily exclusion can happen without intent.

+Outside of work, I’m a mom of two, a Girl Scout troop leader, and a youth sports coach.
+Whether I’m mentoring young Scouts or collaborating with executives, I care deeply about creating inclusive systems that help individuals and communities grow with confidence.

 Learn more at [lillianmbrown.github.io/ai-portfolio](https://lillianmbrown.github.io/ai-portfolio) (domain coming soon).